Caching Strategies with Claude Code: Redis Patterns and Cache Invalidation

 Cache Invalidation Logic (User Profile Update)

-• Invalidate user:profile:{userId} and any list caches that include the user.
+• Invalidate user:profile:{userId} and any list caches that contain the user.

-• Use a domain event (user.updated) rather than direct cache calls in the service.
+• Use a domain event (user.updated) instead of calling the cache directly from the service.

 import { cache } from '../lib/cache';